Skip navigation

-With its birth in 1999, it's evolved parallel to Apple's growth, taking on the flavors of innovation and user-centric design that Apple values.
+With its birth in 1999, it's evolved with Apple's growth, taking on the flavors of innovation and user-centric design that Apple values.

 iMovie's integration with other Apple devices and software has only broadened its appeal, bridging the gap between novice users and professional editors.